sampscl/open_boss/docs/development.md

 Urgent

+- [ ] Network config in UI
 - [ ] Installation system for less technical users
+- [ ] Adjust the device code to be more testable and write tests
+- [ ] Alarm or alert system for when the time series device data diverges "too far"
 - [x] Bug in history live chart that causes re-rendering artifacts
 - [x] Fix existing tests
 - [x] Elixir release for the app
-- [ ] Adjust the device code to be more testable and write tests
 - [x] UI timer for "last updated xxx ago..."
 - [x] Tests for the phoenix-y parts
 - [x] Add the `Cooks` context
 - [x] Time series data for cooks
-- [ ] Alarm or alert system for when the time series device data diverges "too far"

 Not So Urgent

-- [ ] Reorganize documentation
-- [ ] Cross-platform docker image builds
+- [x] Virtual field in devices to support offline/online flag
-- [ ] Docker registry for pre-built images
+- [ ] Support devices other than Egg Genius
+- [x] Reorganize documentation
 - [x] Stop Cook button for quick, common, change to a cook
-- [ ] Virtual field in devices to support offline/online flag
 - [x] Some sort of automated installer or instructions
 - [x] Update the main app to be less "here's you're phoenix skeleton" and more "here's Open Boss"
-- [ ] Support devices other than Egg Genius
 - [x] Better github integration
 - [x] UI graphs for time series device data